mythril-forge/vanilla-spells/spells/level-4/evards-black-tentacles.md

 When a creature enters the affected area for the first time on a turn or starts its turn there, the creature must succeed on a Dexterity Saving Throw or take `3d6` bludgeoning damage and be **restrained** by the tentacles until the spell ends.
 A creature that starts its turn in the area and is already **restrained** by the tentacles takes `3d6` bludgeoning damage.

-A creature **restrained** by the tentacles can use its action to make a Strength or Dexterity check (its choice) against your spell save DC.
+A creature **restrained** by the tentacles can use its action to make a Strength or Dexterity Check (its choice) against your Spell Save DC.
 On a success, it frees itself.

 ---